 - Jobs Tax Credit A credit of \$500 per eligible employee hired to work in an Illinois enterprise zone or foreign trade zone (or sub-zone) during the tax year.

 - High Impact Business Investment

 Credit A credit of .5 percent (.005) of

 the basis of qualified property placed in

 service in Illinois by you during your tax

 year as a "High Impact Business,"

 certified as such by the Illinois Department of Commerce and Economic

 Opportunity (DCEO).
 This credit is

 available only after you have met the

 minimum investment required by the

 Illinois Enterprise Zone Act.

 - Enterprise Zone Investment Credit -

 A credit of .5 percent (.005) of the basis of qualified property placed in service in an Illinois enterprise zone during the tax year.

 - Tax Credit for Affordable Housing Donations - A credit of 50 percent (.50) of the amount of the donation a taxpayer makes under Section 7.28 of the Illinois Housing Development Act for the development of affordable housing in Illinois.

-- Economic Development for a Growing Economy (EDGE) Tax Credit A credit is available to taxpayers who have entered into an agreement with DCEO under the Economic Development for a Growing Economy Tax Credit Act.
-The credit is available to businesses located within Illinois or businesses planning to locate within Illinois, who are participating in an economic development project area.
+- Research and Development Credit -

-- Environmental Remediation Credit (carryforward only) - The Environmental Remediation Tax Credit allowed
+A credit of 6.5 percent (.065) of the qualifying expenditures for increasing research activities conducted in Illinois, and which would be allowable under IRC, Section 41, as in effect before P.L.
+101-239.